-6. Outcomes and Actions
+5. Outcomes and Actions

-6.1 Outcome - Noosa Community benefits from industry expertise, best practice and local knowledge in the housing sector.
+5.1 Outcome - Noosa Community benefits from industry expertise, best practice and local knowledge in the housing sector.

-Actions Timing Council role A6.1.1 Establish a Housing Stakeholder Reference Group to ensure relevant community and industry sectors and decision makers are informed and represented.
-June 2022 Partner A6.1.2 Create an environment of collaboration with developers and building sector such that optimum solutions can be reached.
-Ongoing Partner A6.1.3 Monitor other Australian local governments and relevant overseas examples as innovative approaches to similar problems arise Ongoing Monitor
+Actions Timing Council role A5.1.1 Establish a Housing Stakeholder Reference Group to ensure relevant community and industry sectors and decision makers are informed and represented.
+2022 and ongoing Partner A5.1.2 Create an environment of collaboration with developers and building sector such that optimum solutions can be reached.
+Ongoing Partner A5.1.3 Monitor other Australian local governments and relevant overseas examples as innovative approaches to similar problems arise.
+Ongoing Monitor

-6.2 Outcome - Sufficient housing is provided to accommodate the planned population of the Shire.
+5.2 Outcome - Sufficient housing is provided to accommodate the planned population of the Shire.

-Actions Timing Council role A6.2.1 Ensure additional housing meets the SEQ Regional Plan dwelling targets set by the State by- Continuing discussions with State government and utility providers about dwelling capacity.
+Actions Timing Council role A5.2.1 Ensure additional housing meets the SEQ Regional Plan dwelling targets set by the State by- Continuing discussions with State government and utility providers about dwelling capacity.
 Engaging with the State Government on the SEQ Regional Plan review.
 Ensuring appropriate land is zoned for housing development and reviewing the optimum density or capacity of land already zoned for housing.
-Incentivising the optimum use of the developable land that remains so that a greater number of smaller dwellings are delivered, rather than high end low density Ensuring new housing capacity is located in defined urban boundaries rather than outward expansion, with associated efficiencies in infrastructure and service provision Ongoing Advocate/ Planner Regulator A6.2.2 Develop a Housing Monitoring program that has clear targets for achieving a minimum supply of social housing over the next 5 years considering the number of applications currently on the social housing register and the number of people experiencing housing stress.
+Incentivising the optimum use of the developable land that remains so that a greater number of smaller dwellings are delivered, rather than high end low density Ensuring new housing capacity is located in defined urban boundaries rather than outward expansion, with associated efficiencies in infrastructure and service provision Ongoing Advocate/ Planner Regulator A5.2.2 Determine the true extent of the problem - Who needs housing and what kind of housing do they need?
+Then develop a Housing Monitoring program that has clear targets for achieving a minimum supply of social housing, affordable housing, small dwellings and accessible housing over the next 5 years considering the number of applications currently on the social housing register and the number of people experiencing housing stress.
 Report the Housing Monitoring Program every two years.
 This may include a subscription to an outsourced monitoring program.
-2022 Monitor A6.2.3 Seek to encourage housing specifically suitable for workers close to places of work, having consideration to changes in employment trends moving forward.
+January 2023 and ongoing Monitor A5.2.3 Seek to encourage housing specifically suitable for workers close to places of work, having consideration to changes in employment trends moving forward.
 Work with Community Housing providers and developers/builders.
-Ongoing Advocate/ Planner Regulator A6.2.4 Develop programs to encourage more efficient use of existing housing stock through means of sharing houses and encouraging secondary dwellings.
+Ongoing Advocate/ Planner Regulator

+Actions Timing Council role A5.2.4 Develop programs to encourage more efficient use of existing housing stock through means of sharing houses and encouraging secondary dwellings.
 Implement or support a program to accommodate key workers.
 Work with Industry on these programs.
-2022 Advocate/ Partner

-Actions Timing Council role A6.2.5 Monitor residential land that is taken by visitor accommodation and permanent residents living in established resorts and review the pla associated policies if required.
-Monitor/ Regulator A6.2.6 Ensure growth in housing and population does not adversely impact lifestyle and environment enjoyed by residents.
-Growth is consistent with the capacity to cater for traffic and carpa sewerage and other infrastructure.
-Growth is not at the expense of sustainable care of the environment waste Growth is sympathetic to the heritage and character of local common set in the expense of sustainable care of the environment waste rking, water and nt and management of Advocate/ Planner Regulator
+2022 and ongoing Advocate/ Partner A5.2.5 Monitor residential land that is used for visitor accommodation and the quantum of permanent residents living in established resorts and review the planning scheme and associated policies if required.
+Contribute to the State's review of impacts of short-term rental sites on the housing market.
+Draw on the findings of the Destination Management Plan.
+2022 and ongoing Monitor/ Advocate/ Regulator A5.2.6 Ensure growth in housing and population does not adversely impact on the character, lifestyle and environment enjoyed by residents.
+Growth is consistent with the capacity to cater for traffic and carparking, water and sewerage and other infrastructure Growth is not at the expense of sustainable care of the environment and management of waste.
+Growth is sympathetic to the heritage and character of local communities.
+Locality specific approaches are likely to be necessary.
+Ongoing Advocate/ Planner Regulator

-6.3 Outcome - New housing is located in areas that are accessible and well-connected to services, employment, and infrastructure.
+5.3 Outcome - New housing is located in areas that are accessible and well-connected to services, employment, and infrastructure.